charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 Let's also be clear about the limitations of goldfishing.
 The model cares only about winning as fast as possible, but in a real game we also need to *not lose*. [[Cinder Glade]] saves us a few points of life every time we fetch it in place of an untapped [[Stomping Ground]]. [[Farseek]] helps ensure double-green for [[Obstinate Baloth]] on turn three. [[Explore]] dodges [[Ashiok, Dream Render:Ashiok]].
 These corner cases cut both ways, and they're tricky to quantify because the metagame is always changing.

-That all said, it's not looking good for the conventional wisdom. [[Farseek]] is supposed to outperform [[Explore]] in terms of speed and consistency.
+That all said, it's not looking good for the conventional wisdom. [[Farseek]] is supposed to outperform [[Explore]] in terms of speed and consistency, but it turns out they perform comparably.

+[[Explore]] increases our exposure to high-impact sideboard cards and finishers at essentially no cost.

+If you prefer a re-draw to a land, you shouldn't hesitate to play [[Explore]].

+The case for [[Sheltered Thicket]] is even stronger -- it's probably just *better* than [[Cinder Glade]].

+The deck's curve tops out at six, so past there it rarely matters if [[Cinder Glade]] enters the battlefield untapped.

+If you think you'll generally prefer a

+goldfish comparably well.

+If you prefer a re-draw to a land, you should feel good about [[Explore]].

+Later on, if you prefer a re-draw to a land, [[Explore]] is an attractive option.

+That makes [[Explore]] an attractive option if you believe, as I do, that a re-draw is better than a land in games that go long.

+we think a re-draw is better than a land in games that go long.

 But after accounting for statistical and systematic uncertainties, no difference is evident.
 The same is true for [[Cinder Glade]] and [[Sheltered Thicket]].